jafaryor/algorithms-and-data-structures/src/data-structures/graph/readme.md

 ![shortest-path-properties](./images/shortest-path-properties.png)

 ### The Bellman-Ford Algorithm
-TheBellman-Ford algorithm solves the single-source  shortest-paths  problem in the general case in which edge weights may be negative.
-Given a weighted,  directed graph `G = (V, E)` with sources and weight function `w: E -> ℝ`, the Bellman-Ford algorithm returns a boolean value indicating whether or not there isa negative-weight  cycle that is reachable  from the source.
+The Bellman-Ford algorithm solves the single-source  shortest-paths  problem in the general case in which edge weights may be negative.
+Given a weighted,  directed graph `G = (V, E)` with sources and weight function `w: E -> ℝ`, the Bellman-Ford algorithm returns a boolean value indicating whether or not there is a negative-weight  cycle that is reachable  from the source.
 If there is such a cycle, the algorithm indicates that no solution exists.
 If there is no such cycle, the algorithm produces the shortest paths and their weights.

 Example: